alohaapp/aloha-back/README.md

 This project is a fully containerized (using docker-compose) web API that serves as backend for [ALOHA-front](https://gitlab.com/corunahacks/2018/aloha/aloha-front).

-1. Make you sure you have [docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/) installed and working.
+1. Make sure you have [docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/) installed and working.

 2. `docker-compose up`